osu-crypto/libOTe/AUDIT.md

 - `Dpf_Audit_Test` sends a correction tag with value two and requires the receiver to reject it before changing its output state.

+## AUD-152: Failed stationary Silent sessions retained consumed correlations

+Status: fixed

+Affected code:

+- The online exception paths of the Silent OT and Silent VOLE sender and receiver implementations.

+Concern:

+Successful stationary executions discarded their per-execution base VOLE and malicious-check correlations.
+Exceptional exits only closed the socket and re-threw the error.
+A caller could therefore retry an object after the peer had observed a correlation-dependent transcript.
+The Silent OT sender could also retain malicious-check OT pairs already reordered by the failed execution.

+Impact:

+A retry could reuse one-time masks across distinct transcripts.
+This is outside the OT and VOLE security arguments and can expose relations by mask cancellation.
+Reapplying OT derandomization to already reordered pairs could also make an otherwise honest retry inconsistent.

+Resolution:

+Every affected online exception path clears the complete protocol object before it closes the socket and re-throws.
+The successful path and all expansion and compression loops are unchanged.

+Verification:

+- `OtExt_Silent_AuditState_Test` preloads both malicious stationary roles, forces a transport failure, and requires all base and malicious-check correlations to be invalidated.
+- `Vole_Silent_Clear_test` performs the corresponding check for both Silent VOLE roles.
+- Release and scalar builds pass the new failure tests and the existing malicious and stationary success tests.